 So try to figure out if there are unnecessary tasks you can take off their plate.
 That way, you give them more time to focus on the work that could truly help you grow your business.

 Pro Tip: Consider outsourcing administrative tasks to virtual assistants.
 Virtual assistants help free up time by taking over routine administrative tasks.

 11. Offering Meaningful Perks

 Perks are great external motivators.
 An enticing perk may help your employees improve their performance or hit their targets quicker.
 Many businesses offer regular perks like company swag, but you can maximize this strategy by figuring out what matters to your employees.

-For example, if some employees value work-life balance, then you may want to offer perks that promote this like extra vacation days or more flexible schedule options.
-If wellness is a common goal among your employees, try bringing in a masseuse to give free massages once a month.
+For example, if many employees value work-life balance, then you may want to offer perks that promote this like extra vacation days or more flexible schedule options.

-Tip: If you're handling a large group of people, HR might be able to help out.
-They can conduct an initial survey to see which perks excite your employees the most.
+Pro Tip: If you're handling a large group of people, HR might be able to help out!
+They can conduct an initial employee engagement survey to see which perks excite your employees the most.

 Employee engagement is essential to the success of any business.
 After all, engaged employees are more productive and have a positive impact on company culture.
 A positive work environment does not only lead to higher job satisfaction, better employee retention, and higher customer satisfaction, but it can ultimately contribute to your bottom line.